gillescoolen/deepl-client/README.md

 await translateMultiple(params, text);
 ```

-Which will return the same `TranslationResponse`, except with more entries.
+Which will return the same `TranslationResponse`, except with more entries:

 ```json
 {